-Type of electrical work Year of apprenticeship First Second Third Fourth (+) or final New electrical installations (not connected to supply) Direct General Broad Broad Maintenance, alterations and additions to existing electrical installations Direct General General Broad Consumer mains and sub-mains installation Direct General Broad Broad Workshop assembly and maintenance of electrical equipment Direct General Broad Broad Distribution and main switchboard installation Direct Direct General Broad Electrical isolation of installation and equipment (subject to the conditions in section 9 of this document) Direct Direct Direct Direct Testing to confirm isolation (subject to the conditions in section 9 of this document) Direct Direct Direct Direct Fault finding (subject to the conditions in section 10 of this document) Not permitted Not permitted Direct Direct Live work Work on or near any live or energised electrical equipment as defined in AS/NZS 4836 is not permitted by an apprentice.
+Type of electrical installation work Year of apprenticeship First Second Third Fourth (+) or final New electrical installations (not connected to supply) Direct General Broad Broad Maintenance, alterations and additions to existing electrical installations Direct General General Broad Consumer mains and sub-mains installation Direct General Broad Broad Workshop assembly and maintenance of electrical equipment Direct General Broad Broad Distribution and main switchboard installation Direct Direct General Broad Electrical isolation of installation and equipment (subject to the conditions in section 9 of this document) Direct Direct Direct Direct Testing to confirm isolation (subject to the conditions in section 9 of this document) Direct Direct Direct Direct Commissioning/energisation (including compliance testing) (subject to the conditions in section 9 of this document) Direct Direct Direct Direct Basic fault finding (subject to the conditions in section 10 of this document) Not permitted Not permitted Direct General Advanced fault finding (subject to the conditions in section 10 of this document) Not permitted Not permitted Not permitted Direct Live work Work on or near any live or energised electrical equipment as defined in AS/NZS 4836 is not permitted by an apprentice.

 Testing to confirm isolation and fault-finding are exceptions but must be done under direct supervision as per sections 9 and 10 of this document.
 Refer to the relevant sections of AS/NZS 4836 in respect of procedures for safe working practices.